mamachanko/cfpush/README.md

 But it serves the purpose of exploring Cloud Foundry and cloud-native computing.

 ### the backend - `message-service`
-The backend is a Java Spring Boot web application.
+It's a Java Spring Boot web application.
 It exposes two endpoints:

     GET  /api/messages : returns list of messages
     POST /api/messages : creates a new message

 ### the frontend - `chat-app`
-The frontend is a Javascript React application.
+This is a Javascript React application.
 It continuously polls the `message-service` for messages and allows you to send new messages to it.
-It will tell you if it fails to reach the backend.
+It will tell you if it fails to reach the `message-service`.